ff6347/auto-typo-adbe-id/schlompf.md

 layout invaders was my first game and larger project done with javascript.
 The code might be a little rough around the edges, so go fork and improve it :)

+You can also clone the project with [Git](http://git-scm.com) by running:

+{% highlight sh %}
+git clone git://github.com/schlompf/layout-invaders.git
+{% endhighlight %}

 ###license